-- One of the following must be met: ATI TEAS score of 50% (taken within the past 2 years); SAT math score of 450 or higher and SAT reading/writing score of 450 or higher; ACT score of 19 or higher. - Prior to enrollment, PN candidates must also obtain a comprehensive physical examination that includes a twostep TB test (QuantiFERON®-TB Gold blood test is also acceptable), evidence of immunizations, and a negative 10-panel urine drug screen. - Provide evidence of current cardiopulmonary resuscitation (CPR) certification taken through the American Heart Association. - Obtain Act 33, 34, and 73 criminal background clearances
+- One of the following must be met: - o ATI TEAS score of 50% (taken within the past 2 years); - o SAT math score of 450 or higher and SAT reading/writing score of 450 or higher; - o ACT score of 19 or higher. - Prior to enrollment, PN candidates must also obtain a comprehensive physical examination that includes a two-step TB test (QuantiFERON®-TB Gold blood test is also acceptable), evidence of immunizations (including the COVID19 vaccination), titers bloodwork, and a negative 10-panel urine drug screen - Provide evidence of current cardiopulmonary resuscitation (CPR) certification taken through the American Heart Association. - Obtain Act 33, 34, and 73 criminal background clearances